 While wearing normal weight armor, your dodge is a quick hop.
 This offers a good balance between protection and mobility.
 You deal 10% damage and crowd control debuffs you apply last 10% longer.
 The damage increase also affects your healing output.

 While wearing heavy armor, your dodge is a slow sidestep.
 Heavy armor limits your mobility but offers the best damage mitigation.
 Your block stability is increased by 15% and crowd control debuffs you apply last 20% longer.

-Keep in mind that you can mix and match your armor to obtain pretty balanced mitigations by piecing together a mixture of light, medium, and heavy while staying in the light weight category and still being able to dodge roll.
+Keep in mind that you can mix and match your armor to obtain pretty balanced mitigations by piecing together a mixture of light, medium, and heavy while staying in the lightweight category and still being able to dodge roll.

 Below is a chart that shows the pieces of gear you would wear in order to receive optimal mitigation.
-It's important to note that the shield does NOT provide any benefit in terms of attributes, perks, or mitigation unless you are actually using it.
-Simply having it equipped does not provide you with any benefits.
+It’s important to note that the shield does NOT provide any benefit in terms of attributes, perks, or mitigation unless you are actually using it.
+Simply having it equipped does not provide you with many benefits.
 It only adds weight to your load.
 Therefore, if you are running light or medium you do not need to have a shield equipped unless you planning on incorporating the sword and shield into your build.

 All armor in New World has a specific name, and the name will have a prefix and a possible suffix within it.
 The prefix and suffix will tell you a lot about the armor, including the type of mitigations you are going to get from that armor, and the type of attribute point bonuses you’re going to receive.
 You can see the full list of all prefix and suffix bonuses by checking out our prefix and suffix guide.

 For example, let’s look at the Steel Heavy Boots of the Barbarian.